Are you an adviser? Go to Unbiased Pro

 Here are just some of the most popular options:

-• Trusts – You pool your money with other investors to invest broadly or in a specific sector/area of the market.
+• Investment trusts: You pool your money with other investors to invest broadly or in a specific sector/area of the market.

-• Bonds – Government bonds (like premium bonds) are considered a safe investment, but you could also explore corporate bonds if you’re looking for higher returns.
+• Bonds: Government bonds (like premium bonds) are considered a relatively safe investment, but you could also explore corporate bonds if you’re looking for higher returns.

 What tax considerations are there when doing corporate investing?

-For example, micro-entities (defined as a business with a turnover of less than £632,000, 10 or fewer employees and/or a balance sheet total of up to £316,00) will only have to pay tax on investments once they’re ‘realised’ – surrendered at least in part or sold on.
+For example, micro-entities (meeting two of the following criteria - turnover of less than £632,000, 10 or fewer employees and/or a balance sheet total of up to £316,000) will only have to pay tax on investments once they’re ‘realised’ – surrendered at least in part or sold on.

-And if you’re thinking about estate planning when making corporate investments, you’ll need to consider if you qualify for business property relief, which will allow business-related assets to be passed down tax-free after two years.
+And if you’re thinking about estate planning when making corporate investments, you’ll need to consider if you qualify for business property relief, which currently allows qualifying business-related assets to be passed down tax-free after two years.

 Do I need professional advice before investing?

-As you may have gathered from the previous paragraph, corporate investing in a way that minimises excessive tax can be a little complex.
+As you may have gathered, corporate investing in a way that minimises excessive tax is often complex.

 To make sure you maximise the tax-efficiency of your investments and get to hold onto as much of your liquid profits as possible, it’s best to speak to an accountant first.